magento/devdocs/guides/v2.1/cloud/project/new-relic.md

 ## New Relic and Blackfire

-You can mix the high-level data captured by New Relic APM and the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) to gain insight into your store performance.
-Each service has strengths and weaknesses that balance incredibly well together.
+You can use the high-level data captured by New Relic APM along with the code-level data captured by the [Blackfire Profiler]({{ page.baseurl }}/cloud/project/project-integrate-blackfire.html) to get a comprehensive view of your Magento store performance.

 -  The New Relic worst-case requests are not averages, but edge cases; whereas, Blackfire provides more of the average worst-case requests.
 -  Blackfire is not detailed in determining and displaying queries giving you trouble, but you can use New Relic to find those.